RohitKumar186/AutoQuerySolver/README.md

 ## ✅ Worker 5 — Executor Agent *(Completed)*

 The **only worker that permanently writes to MySQL**.
-Polls the Redis `approved_fixes` queue for fixes approved by Worker 4, takes a mysqldump backup before every batch, then applies each fix inside a SQL transaction with a SAVEPOINT checkpoint.
-After writing, it reads back the row to verify the data was actually stored correctly.
-If anything goes wrong at any step, the SAVEPOINT is rolled back — the database is never left in a bad state.
+Polls the Redis `approved_fixes` queue, takes a mysqldump backup, then applies each fix inside a SAVEPOINT transaction with read-back verification.

 ### Execution Flow